+The Talaq (Divorce) procedure in Thailand is explained here.
 If you are getting divorced in Thailand as a Muslim, then there are certain procedures that will need to be followed.
-There have been many amendments in Thailand and repealing of laws such as the Muslim Family and Inheritance Law in Thailand which was repealed in 1943.
+There have been many amendments in Thailand and repealing of laws.
+Such as the Muslim Family and Inheritance Law in Thailand which was repealed in 1943.
 The topic was part of a research project in Thailand and Malaysia as to Thai law and Sharia relating to marriage dissolution without a Sharia Court.

-In any provinces having a Provincial Islamic Committee.
-The Committees have the following powers and duties:
+In any province having a Provincial Islamic Committee.
+The Committees have the following powers:

-– authority to issue but not to register marriage and divorce certificates.
+– authority to the issue but not to register marriage and divorce certificates.

 The traditional Islamic courts have no legal standing as their rulings cannot be legally enforced.
 A very small minority would get divorced in this format but it does occur.
-You can of course divorce in the traditional way with Islamic law, however you would still have to complete the normal divorce proceedings according to Thai law for the divorce to be legally binding.
+You can of course divorce in the traditional way with Islamic law.
+However, you would still have to complete the normal divorce proceedings.
+This according to Thai law for the divorce to be legally binding.

-This is not unheard of as Islamic marriages in Thailand first start with Islamic law and when the Islamic process is complete the formal Thai laws would follow with a visit to the Amphurs Office to register the marriage.
+This is not unheard of as Islamic marriages in Thailand first start with Islamic law and when the Islamic process is complete.
+The formal Thai laws would follow with a visit to the Amphur Office to register the marriage.
 Much in this way many prefer to get divorced in the Islamic way by having Talaq heard three times and obtaining their certificate and complete the divorce in the standard Thai courts.
-If it is an unopposed divorce, then an administrative divorce at the Amphurs offices.
+If it is an unopposed divorce, then an administrative divorce at the Amphur offices.